KohaILS/koha-manual-zh-cn/source/administration.rst

       -  If this is left blank the targets will be in alphabetical order.

+   -  'Attributes' lets you define PQF attributes to be added to all queries.

    -  'Syntax' is the MARC flavor you use.

    -  'Encoding' tells the system how to read special characters.